edoardob90/finance-tracker-bot/README.md

 - `/show_data`: print all the saved records not yet appended to the spreadsheet
 - `/clear_data`: erase the saved records
-- `/append_data`: immediately append saved records to the spreadsheet
+- `/append_data`: immediately append saved records to the spreadsheet.
+It will also remove all the records saved in the bot's local storage
 - `/auth_data`: show the status of the authentication and the configured spreadsheet
 - `/reset`: reset the spreadsheet, i.e., change ID and the sheet name where to append data